 - Nonfunctional blower: A defective motor or unbalanced fan can stop airflow over the evaporator coil.

-When your AC freezes up, contact the NATE-certified Experts at Air Engineers Service Experts to take care of the situation.
+When your AC freezes up, contact the ACE-certified Experts at Air Engineers Service Experts to take care of the situation.
 We have years of experience helping homeowners check their air conditioners, and we’re sure we can get things running again fast.
 Contact us at 904-450-5672 to book air conditioning repair in Jacksonville with us today.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.